Ask Krrish Contact Us

 }

-• Purpose: Used to read Salesforce data.
-It invokes an Apex method or a UI API wire adapter and provisions the data to a property or function.
-The @wire service is reactive, meaning if the underlying data changes in Salesforce, the component automatically re-renders with the new data.
+• Purpose: Invokes an Apex method or UI API wire adapter and provisions data to a property or function.
+Automatically re-renders when underlying data changes.

-• Use Cases: Fetching records, getting picklist values, querying Apex methods.
+• Use Cases: Fetching records, getting picklist values, querying Apex methods reactively.

 import { LightningElement, wire } from 'lwc';